Typical0/Windows11-Debloat-Guide/README.md

 ## Credits

 • This guide is based on Adolf Intel's [Windows 10 Privacy Guide](https://github.com/adolfintel/Windows10-Privacy) with many modifications to make it usable on Windows 11 <br>
-• Thanks to PPGSource#3112 from my discord server for stripping Windows 11 to barebones <br>
 • Original Guide by The World Of PC#8783, this version is made by Typical#9480 <br>
 • [Discord Server](https://discord.gg/WtmzZ4EEjt) <br>
 • [Youtube Channel](https://www.youtube.com/channel/UCphlFqj7Xa9INM3DIvtXUhA/) <br>